ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch11-2-explosions.md

 ### Add the texture

-When we create the explosion we need to add the texture to use.
-We'll also update the amount to get a few more particles.
+When we create the explosion, we need to add the texture to use.
+We'll also update the number to get a few more particles.
 We need to use the method `clone()` on the texture, which is efficient since it is only a pointer to the texture.